digolds/url_shorten_service_copy/introduction.md

 * 1 step: End users visit [digolds.top](https://digolds.top) in browser.
 Route 53 resolve the domain name to IP address that points to CloudFront, where url shorten service pages are cached.
 Then, users may submit an operation to geneate a shorter url in browser, the request will pass to API Gateway
 * 2 step: API Gateway will transform the request to lambda function evenly across Available Zones, where each lambda function instance will first get url resources from EleasticCache
 * 3 step: ElasticCache will cache part of url resources and provide in-memory access to the resources
-* 4 step: if requesting url resource is not exist in ElasticCache, then lambda function will get access to DynamoDB through NAT and IGW
+* 4 step: if requesting url resource is not exist in ElasticCache, then lambda function will get url resource from DynamoDB through NAT and IGW

+When you have a clear mind on the details of what makes of url shorten service, it's time to consider why we craft it with that fashion!
+Go ahead and read it.

 ## Approach
 The approach you took, the service you compared and why choose these services by the end.